junh1024/junh1024-Documents/Music/Surround Music Mixing Notes.md

 One of the problems that I wanted to fix and the original regardless of everything else, the vocals were a tad quiet , so I boosted it by 1db.

 The surround activity is going to be a bit low for the song, so I want to have some rhythm bleed to the back.
 So the piano is on the half removed before surround upmixing.
-Some reverb verb was added to the back speakers.
+Some reverb was added to the back speakers.

+Listening on speakers, the voice was a bit boomy and obscured by the drums, and the image potentially too backwards for a string quartet.
+So I did a tiny mid-boost with linear EQ to the vocals, and slightly lowered the drums and increased the mid-cut. the image was moved slightly forward in the surround upmixer and the reverb bus was turned down.
+A 3/16 delay fadeout was added to the drums to gradually bring down the energy for the outro.

+SoundCloud directly accepted the 5.1 and automatically downmixed to stereo, the balance sounds roughly correct. no stereo master was generated on my end, unlike the xmas album on BC.

+### About the artist

+The singer is credited is mao in the song.
+The same mao that sung the OP for Doraemon 2005.
+However, people online have speculated she's the same person as Duka who sang *Ai no Niwa* from [Garden](https://vndb.org/v335) .
+Pay attention to her expression/articulation when she jumps between two notes far apart.
+It's understandable to have different aliases for general works and another one for adult works.
+Regardless, mao/Duca his many fans worldwide.